How your small business can save energy during the summer

 How can a UK shop or salon cut summer energy usage without making customers uncomfortable?

-Shops and salons can use shading, keep doors closed, switch to LED lighting and run AC at moderate temperatures to stay comfortable while cutting summer kWh.
+Shops and salons can use external shading, keep doors closed, switch to LED lighting and run AC at moderate temperatures.
+Scheduling AC to switch off 30 minutes before closing and using programmable thermostats helps avoid unnecessary overnight or early-morning running — without affecting customer comfort during trading hours.

 Do UK businesses save money by switching to LED lighting in summer?

-Are there any UK grants to help small businesses improve energy efficiency in the summer?
+Are there any UK grants to help small businesses improve energy efficiency?

 How can Bionic help my UK small business cut summer energy bills?